Making Obtaining One Easier Than Ever Before Even for High-Risk Applicants

 “We don’t automatically dismiss an applicant because of a past error in judgment.
 We want to give them a chance to get bonded.
 Aside from these, we have created a streamlined bonding service so that our clients can work on the success of their business faster”, said Greg Rynerson, CPCU.

-The goal of Surety Bond Authority is to provide equal bonding opportunity to would-be DMEPOS Suppliers.
+The goal of Surety Bond Authority is to provide equal bonding opportunities to would-be DMEPOS Suppliers.
 Every DMEPOS bond applicant that Surety Bond Authority handles will go through the same underwriting process.
 Their financial history, previous performance history, and credit score will be thoroughly checked.

 Every DMEPOS Supplier must submit and maintain a $50,000 surety bond as prescribed by Section 424.57 of the Code of Federal Regulations (CFR).
 However, the CMS may increase that amount for high-risk applicants.